Italian war crimes: Second Italo-Ethiopian War

 During the Second Italo-Ethiopian War, Italian violations of the laws of war were reported and documented.
 These included the use of chemical weapons such as mustard gas, the use of concentration camps in counter-insurgency, and attacks on Red Cross facilities.
 Italian authorities claimed that these actions were in response to the Ethiopians' use of Dum-Dum bullets, which had been banned by declaration IV, 3 of the Hague Convention, and mutilation of captured soldiers.

 According to the Ethiopian government, 382,800 civilian deaths were directly attributable to the Italian invasion.
-17,800 women and children killed by bombing, 30,000 people were killed in the massacre of February 1937, 35,000 people died in concentration camps, and 300,000 people died of privations due to the destruction of their villages and farms.
+17,800 women and children were killed by bombing, 30,000 people were killed in the massacre of February 1937, 35,000 people died in concentration camps, and 300,000 people died of privations due to the destruction of their villages and farms.
 The Ethiopian government also claimed that the Italians destroyed 2,000 churches and 525,000 houses, while confiscating or slaughtering 6 million cattle, 7 million sheep and goats, and 1.7 million horses, mules, and camels, leading to the latter deaths.

-During the 1936–1941 Italian occupation, atrocities also occurred; in the February 1937 Yekatit 12 massacres as many as 30,000 Ethiopians may have been killed and many more imprisoned as a reprisal for the attempted assassination of Viceroy Rodolfo Graziani.
+During the 1937–1941 Italian occupation, atrocities also occurred; in the February 1937 Yekatit 12 massacres as many as 30,000 Ethiopians may have been killed and many more imprisoned as a reprisal for the attempted assassination of Viceroy Rodolfo Graziani.
 A 2017 study estimated that 19,200 were killed - a fifth of the population of Addis Ababa.
 The Ethiopian Orthodox Tewahedo Church was especially singled out.
 Thousands of Ethiopians also died in concentration camps such as Danane and Nocra.

 Spanish Civil War

 75,000 Italian soldiers of the Corpo Truppe Volontarie fought on the side of the Nationalists during the Spanish Civil War, as did 7,000 men of the Aviazione Legionaria.
 While they also bombed valid military targets such as the railway infrastructure of Xativa, the Italian air force partook in many bombings of civilian targets for the purposes of "weakening the morale of the Reds".
 One of the more notable bombings was the Bombing of Barcelona, in which 1,300 civilians were killed, with thousands more being wounded or dehoused.
 Other cities subjected to terror bombing by the Italians included Durango, Alicante, Granollers, and Guernica.

+During the Italian occupation of Majorca, from 1936-1939, Italian forces, led by Fascist Blackshirt leader Arconovaldo Bonaccorsi, initiated a brutal reign of terror, arranging the murder of 3,000 people accused of being Communists, and emptying Majorca's prisons by having all prisoners shot.

 Documents found in British archives by the historian Effie Pedaliu and documents found in Italian archives by the Italian historian Davide Conti, pointed out that the memory of the existence of the Italian concentration camps and Italian war crimes committed during the Spanish Civil War had been repressed due to the Cold War.